 53. Catered lunch/food truck lunch

-Go a step further than ordering in lunch!
+Go a step further than ordering lunch!
 Ordering from a food truck is always a fun experience, and it’s a way to treat employees to food that would be a great change in pace from their standard repertoire of soup and sandwiches.

 This is also a great time to take a break and enjoy a picnic lunch together—an excellent team-bonding opportunity!